ThomasKaiser/sbc-bench/Results.md

 * *AES-256 (16 KB)* is a **single threaded** encryption score with rather huge chunks of data.
 On big.LITTLE SoCs numbers show big core performance
 * *memcpy* and *memset* are tinymembench measurements for memory bandwidth.
 On big.LITTLE SoCs numbers show big core performance
 * *kH/s* is a **multi threaded** cpuminer score showing the board's performance when executing NEON optimized code.
 To get the performance difference between big and little cores check the links in the right column
+* Clearfog Pro and Helios4 use exactly same SoC (Armada 385), kernel and clockspeeds and the only reason why OpenSSL numbers differ is since Helios4 numbers were made using [Marvell's CESA crypto accelerator via cryptodev](https://forum.armbian.com/topic/7763-benchmarking-cpus/?do=findComment&comment=59569) which provides nice speed improvements with larger block sizes but also some initialization overhead with tiny block sizes.
+Also CPU utilization is way lower so the SoC is free for other stuff while performing better at the same time.
 * PineH64 numbers are preliminary -- with mainline kernel no cpufreq scaling is working yet.
 Afterwards numbers will be almost twice as high.
 * RPi 3 B+ performance shown as *original* was measured with an older ThreadX release (6e08617e7767b09ef97b3d6cee8b75eba6d7ee0b from Mar 13 2018).
 Back then the 3B+ was faster than the 3B.
 This changed with a newer ThreadX release (4800f08a139d6ca1c5ecbee345ea6682e2160881 from Jun 7 2018) since RPi Trading people decided to trash performance on every RPi 3 B+ to masquerade instability issues on a fraction of boards ([details](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=217056#p1334921))
 * RPi 3 B+ performance numbers shown as *normal* were made with no or just a heatsink (in contrast to *with fan*)